Applying for Student Loans

 Student loans are available to help finance the cost of education.
 The amount borrowed must be for educational expenses and cannot exceed (including all other sources of aid) your Cost of Attendance for the loan period.
 The loan period is the term for which the funds are being borrowed.
 The minimum loan period is (1) quarter.
 The maximum loan period is (4) quarters.

 The student must (a) be currently enrolled, (b) intend to enroll or (c) have been enrolled during the entire loan period.
-In other words, you cannot receive student loan assistance for any term(s) during which you will not be enrolled.
+In other words, you cannot receive student loan assistance for any term(s) during which you are not enrolled.

 See the Dates and Deadlines page for the timeline to apply.